EdwinZhanCN/Lumen/lumen-clip/README.md

 - Health returns Empty when the service is healthy.

 mDNS advertisement:
-- If zeroconf is available, the server publishes `_homenative-node._tcp.local.` with service name `CLIP-Image-Proccesor._homenative-node._tcp.local.` and TXT props:
+- If zeroconf is available, the server publishes service type `_homenative-node._tcp.local.` with instance name `CLIP-Image-Processor`.
+You can override the service type and instance via `CLIP_MDNS_TYPE` and `CLIP_MDNS_NAME`.
+TXT props:
   - uuid: CLIP_MDNS_UUID or randomly generated
   - status: CLIP_MDNS_STATUS (default “ready”)
   - version: CLIP_MDNS_VERSION (default “1.0.0”)